-No one could have predicted what would happen in the world in 2020.
-Now as we near the end of 2021, we’re still picking up the pieces of our shattered lives that involved significant loss, diminished health, racial injustice, national tumult, and sinking businesses.
+No one could have predicted what would happen in the world over the last couple of years.
+Now as we near the end of 2022, we’re still picking up the pieces of our shattered lives that involved significant loss, diminished health, racial injustice, national tumult, and sinking businesses.
 If you’re like me, you’ve probably thought to yourself at least once, will things ever get back to what we once knew?

 Our Labor Isn’t In Vain